Course Outline

 Module 21: Disaster Recovery and Planning for Government

-• Understanding disaster recovery in government networks
+• Definition of disaster recovery

-• Business continuity planning process for government agencies
+• Business continuity planning process

 Module 22: Network Vulnerability Assessment for Government

-• Vulnerability assessment principles and practices
+• Vulnerability assessment overview

 • Goals of network vulnerability assessments

-• Methodology for conducting network vulnerability assessments in government
+• Methodology for conducting network vulnerability assessments

-• Selecting appropriate vulnerability assessment tools for government use
+• Selecting appropriate vulnerability assessment tools

 Requirements